kaste/PyTest/README.md

 2. Open up the command palette again and find `Package Control: Install Package`, and just search for `PyTest`. (just a normal install)

-# TODO

-- Parametrized tests are hard.
-We should somehow get the id of the test item and show it.
-Also: for parametrized tests the same test can fail multiple times; currently we just show multiple phantoms, which doesn't look good.